Ernst Maisel

-Generalleutnant Ernst Maisel (16 September 1896 – 16 December 1978) was a general in the Wehrmacht of Nazi Germany during World War II.
+Generalleutnant Ernst Maisel (16 September 1896 – 16 December 1978) was a general in the Wehrmacht of Nazi Germany during World War II, known for his complicity in the forced suicide of Erwin Rommel.

+Background

 As a Generalmajor he was Chief of the Office Group for Officers' Education and Welfare of the Army Personnel Office.
 One of his responsibilities in this appointment was to be court protocol officer of the Army court of honour that investigated army officers suspected of involvement in the 20 July plot.
 In this capacity on 14 October 1944 he arrived with General Wilhelm Burgdorf at the home of Field Marshal Erwin Rommel.
 Burgdorf had been instructed by Field Marshal Wilhelm Keitel to offer Rommel three choices: report to Hitler to exculpate himself; admit guilt, take poison, receive a state funeral, and obtain immunity for his family; or face a treason trial.
 Rommel drove away with Burgdorf and Maisel and committed suicide shortly thereafter.

 In the last days of the war, Maisel was appointed commander the 68th Infantry Division with the rank of Generalleutnant.
 He was taken into captivity by the Americans on 7 May 1945, was released in March 1947 and died aged 82 in 1978.